YanivWein24/Wiki-REST-API/README.md

 <br>

 ## Sending HTTP requests via Postman:
-* If you wish to  target ALL the objects, use this URL:
+* **If you wish to  target ALL the objects, use this URL:**
   - localhost:PortNumber/articles/
-  - for example: localhost:3000/articles/
+  - Example: &nbsp; localhost:3000/articles/

-* If you wish to  target a specific object, use this URL:
+* **If you wish to  target a specific object, use this URL:**
   - localhost:PortNumber/articles/ArticleTitle
-  - for example: localhost:3000/articles/API
+  - Example: &nbsp; localhost:3000/articles/API

 If you wish to add `Key:Value` pairs for your request (for example, for a `put` request), tap on
-The "Body" section inside your request in postman, and select "x-www-form-urlencoded" encoding.
+the "Body" section inside your request in postman, and select "x-www-form-urlencoded" encoding.
 Here you can add as many `Key:Value` pairs as you like.
 <br>